saftaclaudia/interactive-resume/README.md

 ## ✨ Features

+- 🎨 **Pastel turquoise & yellow accent palette** on a warm neutral background
+- 🌀 **Rotating gradient ring** around the profile photo
+- ✨ **Custom cursor glow** that reacts on hover (desktop only, respects reduced motion)
-- 🎯 **Animated skill bars** triggered on scroll using IntersectionObserver
+- 🎯 **Animated skill bars** with a turquoise-to-yellow gradient, triggered on scroll using IntersectionObserver
-- 🎬 **Section reveal animations** with staggered timing
+- 🎬 **Section reveal animations** with staggered timing and an animated accent underline on section titles
+- 🖱️ **Animated link underlines** and refined hover transitions throughout
+- 🌊 **Subtle parallax** on the profile photo while scrolling
 - 📌 **Dynamic navbar styling** on scroll
 - 💬 **Skill tooltips** displaying proficiency levels
 - 📄 **Downloadable PDF resume**
 - 📱 **Fully responsive design**
-- 🎨 Clean, minimal UI with a focus on readability and UX
+- 🖨️ **Print-friendly stylesheet** for clean PDF export

 ---